TahaIbrahimSiddiqui/Shrug_lok_sabha/README.md

-# Shrug_lok_sabha
-Shrug-to-Lok Sabha

-# Shrid to Lok Sabha Constituency Mapper
+# SHRUG Villages to Lok Sabha Constituencies Mapping

-This project maps shrid villages to Lok Sabha constituencies using a weighted spatial merge technique.
-Due to the small size of individual shrid villages, a direct merge with the constituency shapefile tends to produce spurious results.
-Instead, this project uses a higher administrative shapefile (subdistrict) to first match with parliamentary constituencies, followed by a spatial merge for all shrid villages where at least 80% of the area falls under a given parliamentary constituency (PC).
+## Overview

+This repository contains a dataset mapping SHRUG (Socioeconomic High-resolution Rural-Urban Geographic) villages to Lok Sabha constituencies along with electoral data from the 2014 and 2019 Lok Sabha elections.
+This mapping enables researchers to analyze electoral outcomes at a granular village level.

 ## Methodology

-- **Weighted Spatial Merge**:
-  - Direct matching of shrid villages to constituency shapefiles often leads to numerous spurious merges because the villages are very small.
-  - To improve the accuracy, a higher administrative shapefile (subdistrict level) was used to map to the parliamentary constituencies.
-  - A spatial merge is then performed on the shrid villages that have a majority (≥80%) of their area falling within a specific parliamentary constituency.

-- **Diagnostic Testing**:
-  - Additional diagnostic tests have been run to identify potential errors, particularly along the borders between two PCs.
-  - While minor errors remain along these borders, they appear to be minimal.
-Efforts to further resolve these issues are ongoing.

-## Dataset Details

-The dataset `shrid2` includes the following variables:

-- `pc_name`
-- `trailingcandidate_2014`
-- `trailingparty_2014`
-- `margin_2014`
-- `month_2014`
-- `statename_2014`
-- `winningcandidate_2014`
-- `sex_2014`
-- `party_2014`
-- `constituencytype_2014`
-- `totalelectors_2014`
-- `validvotes_2014`
-- `candidatevotes_2014`
-- `turnout_2014`
-- `candidatevoteshare_2014`
-- `winningmargin_2014`
-- `month_2019`
-- `statename_2019`
-- `winningcandidate_2019`
-- `sex_2019`
-- `party_2019`
-- `constituencytype_2019`
-- `totalelectors_2019`
-- `validvotes_2019`
-- `candidatevotes_2019`
-- `turnout_2019`
-- `candidatevoteshare_2019`
-- `winningmargin_2019`
-- `trailingcandidate_2019`
-- `trailingparty_2019`

-## Licensing and Citation

-- **License Disclaimer**:
-  I do not own any license to the shrid data and do not claim any proprietary rights.
-This project is provided solely as an effort to help others.

-- **Citation**:
-  If you use the shrid data, please cite:
-  *Asher, Sam, et al. "Development research at high geographic resolution: an analysis of night-lights, firms, and poverty in India using the shrid open data platform."
-The World Bank Economic Review 35.4 (2021): 845-871.*

-## Future Work

-Further work is underway to resolve the minor spatial mismatches observed along constituency borders to improve the overall accuracy of the mapping.

-## Acknowledgements

-Thank you to the providers of the shrid open data platform for making this data available to the public.
+The mapping process employed a weighted spatial merge approach due to the small size of individual SHRUG villages.
+A direct match to constituency shapefiles would result in numerous spurious merges.
+Instead, the following procedure was implemented:

+1. SHRUG villages were first matched to higher administrative shapefile levels (subdistricts)
+2. These subdistricts were then matched to parliamentary constituencies
+3. A spatial merge was performed for all SHRUG villages where 80% or more of the village area falls within a parliamentary constituency

+## Known Issues and Limitations

+While this approach significantly reduces erroneous matches, there are still some errors on the border between two parliamentary constituencies.
+However, I have run other diagnostic tests and these errors seem to be minute, but I am still figuring out how to resolve them and am open to suggestions to improve this.

+**Important Note**: Since SHRUG only contains data for rural India, 22 parliamentary constituencies that are entirely urban are not included in this election dataset.

+## License and Citation

+This mapping does not claim ownership of the SHRUG dataset.
+If you use SHRUG data in your research, please cite:

+> Asher, Sam, et al. "Development research at high geographic resolution: an analysis of night-lights, firms, and poverty in India using the SHRUG open data platform."
+The World Bank Economic Review 35.4 (2021): 845-871.

+## Dataset Variables

+The dataset contains the following variables:

+* **shrid2**: Unique SHRUG village identifier
+* **pc_name**: Parliamentary constituency name
+* **state_name**: State name

+**2014 Election Variables**:
+* **winningcandidate_2014**: Name of the winning candidate
+* **party_2014**: Political party of the winning candidate
+* **sex_2014**: Gender of the winning candidate
+* **trailingcandidate_2014**: Name of the runner-up candidate
+* **trailingparty_2014**: Political party of the runner-up candidate
+* **margin_2014**: Margin of victory (votes)
+* **month_2014**: Month when the election was held
+* **statename_2014**: State name as recorded in 2014 election data
+* **constituencytype_2014**: Type of constituency (General/SC/ST)
+* **totalelectors_2014**: Total number of eligible voters
+* **validvotes_2014**: Total number of valid votes cast
+* **candidatevotes_2014**: Votes received by the winning candidate
+* **turnout_2014**: Voter turnout percentage
+* **candidatevoteshare_2014**: Percentage of votes received by the winning candidate
+* **winningmargin_2014**: Winning margin as a percentage

+**2019 Election Variables**:
+* **winningcandidate_2019**: Name of the winning candidate
+* **party_2019**: Political party of the winning candidate
+* **sex_2019**: Gender of the winning candidate
+* **trailingcandidate_2019**: Name of the runner-up candidate
+* **trailingparty_2019**: Political party of the runner-up candidate
+* **month_2019**: Month when the election was held
+* **statename_2019**: State name as recorded in 2019 election data
+* **constituencytype_2019**: Type of constituency (General/SC/ST)
+* **totalelectors_2019**: Total number of eligible voters
+* **validvotes_2019**: Total number of valid votes cast
+* **candidatevotes_2019**: Votes received by the winning candidate
+* **turnout_2019**: Voter turnout percentage
+* **candidatevoteshare_2019**: Percentage of votes received by the winning candidate
+* **winningmargin_2019**: Winning margin as a percentage